 B. Is Immanuel Approach visual imagery created by my imagination?
-Occasionally I hear someone say, "we use our imaginations to construct Immanuel Approach visual imagery," or "Immanuel Approach visual imagery is just the same thing as imagination visual imagery," or "Immanuel Approach visual imagery is created by our imaginations."
-Neurological case studies and brain scan studies indicate that this is almost certainly not true.
+Occasionally I hear someone say, "we use our imaginations to construct Immanuel Approach visual imagery," or "Immanuel Approach visual imagery is just the same thing as imagination visual imagery," or

+"Immanuel Approach visual imagery is created by our imaginations."
+Neurological case studies and brain scan studies indicate that this is by no means certain.
+As I explain below, I think there is actually an alternative explanation that is stronger.

 Neurological case studies: An exceptionally well-documented case study describes a patient who experienced complete color blindness (he could only see in black and white) after a brain injury; and very careful evaluation revealed that he experienced the exact same color blindness in his waking vision, in the visual hallucinations he experienced during migraines, in the visual imagery of his dreams, in the visual imagery of all his memories, and in his imagination visual imagery.
 Similarly, a number of well-documented case studies of patients with visual-field defects caused by brain injuries revealed that the patients experienced the exact same visual-field blind-spots in their waking visual perception, in the visual imagery in all of their memories, and in their imagination visual images.
+93